BioDivInc/Useful-functions-for-Exploratory-Data-Analysis-/README.md

 I've come up with some, hopefully, usefull functions to simplify EDA of a loaded dataset.
 I'd recommend using an '.ipynb' file for it to work properly and display tables nicely.

 ## 1. Print out basic information about the loaded dataset
-The first function prints basic information about the dataset (e.g., dimensions, dtypes, checks for NAs, ...) to skip the very first step of just getting a feeling for the dataset and checking the basics.
-The function includes, instead of basics tables, a prettier output using `tabulate` with `tablefmt='rounded_grid'`.
+The first function prints basic informations about the dataset (e.g., dimensions, dtypes, checks for NAs, ...) to skip the very first step of just getting a feeling for the dataset and checking the basics.
+The function includes, instead of basic tables, a prettier output using `tabulate` with `tablefmt='rounded_grid'`.

 ```python
 def print_bascis(dataset):